Important: This section is only for final, post-defence submission of theses and dissertations.

 Step 1.
 Submit your completed thesis forms to the Faculty of Graduate and Postdoctoral Studies.

-Please submit ALL your forms at the same time.
+Please submit ALL your forms at the same time, and do NOT email a PDF of your thesis along with the forms.

 Step 2.
 Set up your cIRcle account